john-baxter/notes-model-js/README.md

 ~~You are here! (finished step 2 with Neha 20200331)~~

 3. TDD a note list view

 4. Spike to create and serve an index.html page for your app

 5. Spike code that inserts some HTML into the index.html page

+You are here! (finished step XXX with Gareth 20200331)
 6. Spike and then TDD code that shows a note in the index.html page

 7. TDD a single note view

 8. Use TDD to show only the first 20 characters of each note on the main note list page

 9. Use TDD to finish the implementation of a single note page

 10. Spike adding a form to index.html for creating a note

 11. Spike to intercept a form submit event emitted by the create note form

 13. Spike to extract note text from a form submit event

 14. Use TDD to finish support for user note creation

 15. Refactor
 16. Extract a standalone test library